 - Recognise what your grief needs and try to accommodate it.
 For example, if you need a day in your pyjamas or if it feels too soon to return to work, listen to what you need.
 Find ways of being able to work with your grief, particularly in the early days and weeks

 - Don’t be afraid to reach out for further supports.
 Sometimes, family and friends are not our greatest support.
 When someone that loves you sees you hurting, the want to “fix” things.
-Talk to your GP or a support agency about what support they can offer you during this time.

 Our support to family victims can include: